1

 How much do scheduling supervisor jobs pay per year?

-As of Jun 16, 2026, the average yearly pay for scheduling supervisor in the United States is $64,989.00, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average yearly pay for scheduling supervisor in the United States is $64,989.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $40,000.00 and $74,500.00 per year, depending on experience, location, and employer.

-What is a scheduling supervisor?
+What does a scheduling supervisor do?

-What are the key skills and qualifications needed to thrive as a Scheduling Supervisor, and why are they important?
+What are the key skills and qualifications needed to thrive as a scheduling supervisor, and why are they important?

 To thrive as a Scheduling Supervisor, you need strong organizational skills, attention to detail, and experience in workforce planning, often supported by a background in business administration or a related field.
 Familiarity with scheduling software such as Kronos, SAP, or Microsoft Excel is typically required, along with any relevant certifications in project or operations management.
 Exceptional communication, problem-solving abilities, and leadership skills help you effectively manage teams and resolve conflicts.
 These skills ensure efficient resource allocation, smooth operations, and high employee satisfaction in dynamic work environments.